deis/deis/docs/installing_deis/system-requirements.rst

 Cluster size
 ------------

-For :ref:`scheduling <choosing_a_scheduler>` and the :ref:`deis-store <Store>` components
-to work properly, clusters must have at least three nodes.
+For the :ref:`deis-store <Store>` component to work properly, clusters must have at least three nodes.
 The ``etcd`` service must always be able to obtain a quorum, and the Ceph data store must maintain at least three replicas of persistent data.

 See `optimal etcd cluster size`_ and `etcd disaster recovery`_ for further information.